arcanetechnology/react-ui-lib/README.md

 ## Usage

+### Prerequisites

 - `import '@arcanetechnology/react-ui-lib/lib/global.css';` at application entry point - to include global styles, including the `Poppins` font.
+- Wrap your React application inside the `ArcaneUIProvider` component, providing the `Link` component the application uses.

+For create-react-app applications, you may provide the react-router `Link` component.
+For next.js applications, you may provide the next.js `Link` component.
+The `Link` should have a `href` prop to accept a link.

 ### Components